- Honors and Awards

 Dear UCSF School of Pharmacy Family and Friends,

-As outlined in my last Update, we are moving forward in support of our latest School plan—Leading Change: Strategic Course 2015–2020.
+As outlined in my last Update, we are moving forward in support of our latest School plan—Leading Change: Strategic Plan 2015–2020.
 Our recent successes listed below are testimony that we are well on our way to realizing our vision: a time when patients everywhere benefit from precise therapeutics used safely and effectively.

 RECENTLY RECEIVED RESEARCH FUNDING